 For some, planning an insurance policy can be a lot like shopping for groceries on a budget.
 You have enough to purchase the essentials, but you have to think carefully when it comes to buying any additional non-essentials.

-When you buy a term policy, you pay for the essential coverage features.
+When, you pay for the essential coverage features.

 However, Edward Graves, author of “McGill’s Life Insurance” says there are several non-essential “riders” to consider.
 Riders can be attached to your existing policy to provide additional customized protection.

 “A waiver of premium rider “waives” premiums if you become seriously ill or disabled and can’t afford to pay the monthly premium,” said David Theile, Director in Life-Health Product Management at State Farm.
 “The premium is then “waived” for a certain amount of time usually lasting up to 6 months.”

 So, is it worth the extra cost?

 “If they’re concerned about being able to afford to keep life insurance in force in the event they come disabled, they may want to consider the waiver of premium benefit,” Theile says.